faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

    4. Once we have a partition, look for a queue of batches to that partition.
 Take the last batch, and if it's not full, append the record.
 Record the user provided callback and return a future.
 That callback will be then called when the record is sent.
 We'll get to that.
-   5. If the batch is full, we have to create a new one, but to that we need to allocate memory. `KafkaProducer` limits total memory usage to `buffer.memory` property.
+   5. If the batch is full (what does it mean to be full???), we have to create a new one, but to that we need to allocate memory. `KafkaProducer` limits total memory usage to `buffer.memory` property.
 If we exceed that, we'll block until some memory is freed.
 Once we have memory, we create a new batch.
    6. During the switch KafkaProducer informs the partitioner to pick the new partition.
 May exists edge cases when the